October 04, 2022

-April 15, 2020The public and global businesses alike view ransomware as one of the top cyber threats today.
+April 15, 2020No matter what business you are in, it’s likely you view ransomware as one of the top cyber threats today.
 Adversaries are adapting and morphing their harmful techniques to better evade detection and infect a wider set of targets.
-As a result, ransomware has increased 97% in the past two years, according to Cofense.
+As a result, ransomware has skyrocketed in the past two years, according to Cofense.

 January 20, 2016Given today’s threat landscape, let’s acknowledge that a breach has either already occurred within our network or that it’s only a matter of time until it will.
 Security prevention strategies and technologies cannot guarantee safety from every attack.
 It is more likely that an organization has already been compromised, but just hasn’t discovered it yet.
 Operating with this assumption reshapes detection and response strategies in a way that pushes the limits of any organization’s infrastructure, people, processes and technologies.